 Generally speaking, fault won’t be a consideration if you file a claim for workers’ compensation.
 It’s a no-fault system, so benefits are available regardless of your role in causing a construction accident.

 However, fault can affect your financial recovery in a third-party construction accident lawsuit.
-Florida has pure comparative negligence rules, which provide that damages are reduced based on fault.
+Florida has modified comparative negligence rules, which provide that damages are reduced based on fault.
 The more responsibility you share for an accident, the less money you’ll be entitled to get for resulting injuries and suffering.
 If you are mostly at fault for your accident, you will not be able to recover any money.

 It will be important to fight back against victim-blaming allegations that get thrown your way in a lawsuit.
 Our construction injury attorneys in Clearwater will be ready to defend you at every turn.